siddhiwanzkhade/FactGraph-Verifier/README.md

 | REFUTES recall | 0.82 |
 | **NEI recall** | **0.17** |

-The model correctly identified only **17% of NOT ENOUGH INFO cases** — on the other 83%, it picked a confident concrete label with nothing backing it up.
+The NEI recall is the critical figure: the model correctly identifies only **17% of NOT ENOUGH INFO cases**.
+On the remaining 83%, faced with a claim it has no real evidence for, it commits to a concrete label rather than abstaining.
+This is precisely the gap FactGraph is designed to close.

+We introduce **FactGraph-Verifier**, a verification layer that intercepts the LLM's initial label before it is treated as final and checks it against a Wikidata-derived knowledge graph.
+Each claim is decomposed into a `(subject, property, object)` triple, matched against the graph through exact, property-based, or semantic retrieval, and the resulting evidence is passed to an entailment verifier (NLI or LLM-based) that either confirms or overrides the original prediction.
+The goal is not to replace the LLM's reasoning, but to condition its output on external, inspectable evidence rather than accepting it on the model's word alone.

 ---

 ## The Solution

-FactGraph adds a structured KG verification layer between the LLM annotation and the final label.
-Instead of replacing LLM reasoning, it independently checks each claim against a Wikidata-derived Knowledge Graph and corrects the LLM when evidence says otherwise.
+The fix isn't to replace the LLM's reasoning — it's to make it accountable.
+FactGraph adds a structured knowledge graph verification layer that sits between the LLM's initial label and the final answer, independently checking each claim against Wikidata-derived facts and correcting the LLM whenever the evidence disagrees with it.

+Getting there wasn't a single clean step.
+Exact-match lookups against the KG kept missing facts that were actually present — a differently formatted date, a claim phrased around a relation the graph didn't recognize outright.
+Rigid retrieval alone wasn't enough, so a semantic fallback was added to catch what exact matching couldn't.
+Two verifiers — an NLI model and an LLM verifier — were also compared side by side, since neither handled semi-structured KG evidence perfectly on its own.

 <table border="2">
   <tr>